-Looking to explore more of Lithuania than just Vilnius, Carrie and I decided to take a day trip to the country’s second city - Kaunas.
+Looking to explore more of Lithuania than just Vilnius, Carrie and I took a day trip to the country’s second city - Kaunas.
 Kaunas is Lithuania’s cultural hub and served temporarily as the capital of the country when Vilnius was occupied by the Russian Bolsheviks in 1919.

 Not sure where Kaunas, Lithuania is?
 Click here to see a map.

-As soon as we arrived in Kaunas we jumped in a cab and headed towards the 14th century Kaunas Castle which we knew would be closed as it was Monday, but wanted to take some photos.
-Pro-tip - places of interest can often be closed on Mondays so plan ahead and check the schedule.
-Nonetheless we walked around the castle along the banks of the Neris river.
+As soon as we arrived in Kaunas, we jumped in a cab and headed towards the 14th century Kaunas Castle which we knew would be closed as it was Monday, but wanted to take some photos.
+Pro-tip - places of interest can often be closed on Mondays so plan and check the schedule.
+We walked around the castle along the banks of the Neris River.
 The castle is surrounded by a beautiful riverside park and is just a short distance from Kaunas Town Hall Square.

 One thing we sadly did not get to see was the Devil Museum.
-Yes, that's right Kaunas has a Devil Museum!
-Luckily, a friend and fellow travel blogger managed to check it out.
+Yes, that’s right Kaunas has a Devil Museum!
+Luckily, a friend and fellow travel blogger checked it out.
 Intrigued?
 Read about his visit.

 Eager to check out some of the new finds in Vilnius we grabbed a taxi and headed back to the train station to catch the next train back to Vilnius.